BILL

 Design system adoption at scale.

-This is an ongoing effort to hit 100% adoption by the end of FY26.
-Massive shoutout to staff lead engineer Daniel Tupa and design systems architect David Cai for establishing the component migration process with copilot and scaling it out to all squads.
+A cornerstone of the modernization initiative is the enterprise-wide migration to the platform design system — deprecating four legacy component libraries and unifying thousands of component tags under a single, governed architecture.
+This is an ongoing effort targeting 100% adoption by end of FY26, with the core repo already showing significant traction as shown in the adoption curve.
+Massive shoutout to staff lead engineer Daniel Tupa and design systems architect David Cai for building the component migration pipeline with Copilot and scaling it across all squads.

 Deprecating 4 libraries